privacybydesign/pbdf-website/pages/en/privacy-policy-en.md

 of realising attribute-based authentication and signatures via the system [IRMA](/irma-en), an abbreviation for *I Reveal My Attributes*.
-The foundation is responsible for this data processing and in doing so abides by Dutch (and European) data protection regulations.
+The foundation is responsible for this data processing and in doing so abides by the General Data Protection Regulation (GDPR).

 The design of IRMA is such that personal data, attributes in particular, are stored locally at the user's side on his/her own phone or tablet, and not at the foundation's side on its computers.
-The foundation only stores a user's email address together with a very limited set of historical usage data, as will be explained below.
+The foundation only stores a user's email address, if the user explicitly so chooses, together with a very limited set of historical usage data, as will be explained below.

 A user of IRMA is asked to consent (agree) at every data processing step by the foundation.
 This consent forms the legal basis for the